Subacute thyroiditis involves swelling (inflammation) of the thyroid gland that usually follows an upper respiratory infection.

 More serious cases may need temporary treatment with steroids (for example, prednisone) to control inflammation.
 Symptoms of hyperthyroidism are treated with a class of drugs called beta-blockers.

 The condition should improve on its own.
 But the illness may last for months.
 Long-term or severe complications do not usually occur.

 Call your health care provider if:

-MMR (measles, mumps, rubella) immunization (vaccine) or flu vaccine may help prevent these conditions, which can cause subacute thyroiditis.
+Vaccines that prevent viral infections such as the flu may help prevent subacute thyroiditis.
 Other causes may not be preventable.

 De Quervain's thyroiditis; Subacute nonsuppurative thyroiditis; Giant cell thyroiditis; Subacute granulomatous thyroiditis

 Mandel SJ, Larsen PR, Davies TF.
 Thyrotoxicosis.
 In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
 12th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 12.

 Updated by: Brent Wisse, MD, Associate Professor of Medicine, Division of Metabolism, Endocrinology & Nutrition, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.